How a company asset becomes bona vacantia

 If the company’s last registered office and the asset was in Northern Ireland its assets are dealt with by the Crown Solicitor’s Office

-If the company’s last registered office and the asset was in the Duchies of Cornwall or Lancashire, its assets fall to be dealt with by the Duchies’ solicitors, Messrs Farrer & Co
+If the company’s last registered office and the asset was in the Duchies of Cornwall or Lancaster, its assets fall to be dealt with by the Duchies’ solicitors, Messrs Farrer & Co

 Farrer & Co.

 London WC2A 3LH

 The Duchy of Cornwall comprises the County of Cornwall.
 The Duchy of Lancaster comprises the Counties of Lancashire, Merseyside and parts of Greater Manchester, Cheshire and Cumbria.
 Further details as to the precise boundaries of the Duchy can be obtained from the Duchy Office.

 London WC2E 7ED

 If the last registered office and the asset are in different jurisdictions, the location of the last registered office will usually determine who deals with the asset.